Hotepsekhemwy: Name sources

+Hotepsekhemwy's name has been identified by archaeologists at Saqqara, Giza, Badari and Abydos from clay seal impressions, stone vessels and bone cylinders.
+Several stone vessel inscriptions mention Hotepsekhemwy along with the name of his successor Raneb.

 The Horus name of Hotepsekhemwy is the subject of particular interest to Egyptologists and historians, as it may hint at the turbulent politics of the time.
-The Egyptian word "Hotep" means "peaceful" and "to be pleased" though it can also mean "conciliation" or "to be reconciled", too.
+The Egyptian word "Hotep" means "peaceful" and "to be pleased" though it can also mean "conciliation" or "to be reconciled".
 So Hotepsekhemwy's full name may be read as "the two powers are reconciled" or "pleasing in powers", which suggests a significant political meaning.
 In this sense, "the two powers" could be a reference to Upper Egypt and Lower Egypt as well as to the major deities Horus and Seth.

 From the reign of Hotepsekhemwy onward it became a tradition to write the Horus name and the Nebty name in the same way.
 It is thought that some kind of philosophic background affected that choice, since the Horus name reveals a clearly defined, symbolic meaning in its translation.
 Horus- and nebty names being the same might also indicate, that the Horus name was adopted after ascending the throne.